 Hand drawn map showing the layout of the glasshouses in the Walled Garden.

-25 years ago, our truly dedicated Head Gardeners, husband and wife team, Jim Buckland and Sarah Wain and their team of gardeners, embarked on an amazing journey to rebuild West Dean Gardens.
+In 1991, our truly dedicated Head Gardeners, husband and wife team, Jim Buckland and Sarah Wain and their team of gardeners, embarked on an amazing journey to rebuild West Dean Gardens.
 It's been a lifetime's work.

 After the Great Storm of 1987, one of their first jobs was to restore the complete set of original Victorian glasshouses to full working order.
 It's incredibly rare to have this range of glasshouses in operation.
 But their survival depends on constant support in the fight against the elements.